getavalon/core/README.md

 ### Description

-Build your own ASSET creation pipeline, starting with the basics.
+Build your own ASSET CREATION PIPELINE, starting with the basics.

 **Overview**

-*ASSET creation* covers aspects related to producing content used in the production of film.
+*Asset creation* covers aspects related to producing content used in the production of film.
 A film is typically partitioned into sequences and shots, where each shot consists of one or more assets.

-This project includes plug-ins and tools for 3 common types of ASSETS a typical production pipeline.
+This project includes plug-ins and tools for 3 common types of ASSETS in a typical production pipeline.

 - Modeling
 - Rigging